Here are the best 25 toys under $25. Kids need open-ended toys to fuel their creativity. And you know what? I fully support art supplies as a toy.

 Handy Scoopers

 Use these scoopers with sensory play!
-Great to have around to scoop rice, small toys, or water.
-The open and close movements help with fine motor, cause/effect, along hand-eye coordination.
+They’re great to scoop rice, small toys, or water.
+The open and close movements help with fine motor skills, cause/effect, and hand-eye coordination.

 Counting Bears